Twice Baked Potatoes are perfect for everyday or for a fancy dinner. These potatoes can be made ahead of time and baked when needed.

 Really, these are mashed potatoes, put back into the shell, topped with cheese and then baked again.
 Twice baked Potatoes...pure deliciousness!
 I also have a recipe for twice baked sweet potatoes if you're looking for something a little different.

-A large russet potato is best for making twice baked potatoes.
+- potatoes - A large russet potato is best for making twice baked potatoes.
 Their skin is firm enough to hold up to filling and baking.

-I used three types of cheese in this recipe; cheddar, Monterey Jack and Parmesan.
+- cheese - I used three types of cheese in this recipe; cheddar, Monterey Jack and Parmesan.
 You can use all three or just one cheese if you'd prefer.

-Can I make this recipe for a large crowd?
+To make for a large crowd

 My recipe is for four people, but this recipe is super adaptable.
 At Christmas, I made enough for 22 people.
 I made them up the day before and wrapped the tray in plastic and stored in the fridge.